johnnovak/gridmonger-site/source/annotations.rst

 displays a little triangle in the top-right corner.

 The note under the cursor is displayed in the *notes pane*, below the level.
 You can toggle the notes pane with :kbd:`Alt+N`.
-Alternatively, you can hover over the cell with the mouse cursor, and the note will appear in a tooltip.
+Alternatively, hovering over the cell with the mouse cursor will make the note appear in a tooltip.
 You can also press :kbd:`Space` to display this tooltip.

 .. tip::

-    As creating and editing notes is a very frequently used operation, special care has been taken to make the note dialog fully keyboard operable.
+    As creating and editing notes are very frequently used actions, special care has been taken to make the note dialog fully keyboard operable.

     Use :kbd:`Ctrl` with the horizontal movement keys to navigate between